ROGR3/Kohut/Readme.md

 Good Job!
 You should have your text written inside contribution graph on your main page.

 > **Warning!**
 Kohut is not supposed to spam GitHub servers or harass someone.
 Please do not abuse it that way.
-It's use case is only for fun and aesthetics.

 ## How does it work?
 Basicly Kohut takes initialized repo and create a file called *fileName*.
 Then kohut makes changes in it *(concretly rewrites random number)* and assign commit date to a date mapped from a [letters hashmap](./letters.json).